Datta (1951 film)

-Datta is a Bengali romantic drama film based on the novel with the same name written by Sarat Chandra Chattopadhyay.
-It was first made in 1951 and again in 1976.
+Datta is a 1951 Bengali romantic drama film directed by Soumyen Mukhopadhyay and released under the banner of S. B. Production.
+The film is based on the novel with the same name written by Sarat Chandra Chattopadhyay.
+The film was remade twice: in 1976 and later in 2023.

 Plot

 Bijoya's father Banamali had informally engaged her to Naren, the son of his friend Jagdish.
 But Bijoya is attracted to Bilaas, son of another friend of Banamali.
 She has some hearsay knowledge about Naren and develops a negative image of Naren in her mind.
 But when she meets Naren, who is a doctor by profession the scenario starts changing.
 She starts to love Naren and realises that her conception about Naren is all wrong.